dotnet/corert/Documentation/botr/type-system.md

 * Computing set of interfaces implemented by a specific type
 * Computing static and instance field layout (assigning offsets to individual fields)
 * Computing static and instance GC layout of types (identifying GC pointers within object/class data)
-* Computing VTable layout (assigning slots to virtual methods)
+* Computing VTable layout (assigning slots to virtual methods) and resolving virtual methods to slots
 * Deciding whether a type can be stored to a location of another type

 Three major themes drive the design of the type system: